 Are electronic signatures valid across state lines?

 Electronic signatures are generally valid within a state and across state lines under both state and federal laws.
 Federal and international laws also apply to electronic signatures abroad, although a handful of countries still have not approved them for use.
-Be sure to do some research, or ask a lawyer about any specific requirements you need to follow.
-However, be aware that a college student who is still a minor may not have the legal capacity to enter into a lease agreement and will need a co-signer.
+Be sure to do some research, or ask a lawyer about any specific requirements you may be required to follow.
+Be aware, however, that a new college student who is still a minor may not have the legal capacity to enter into a Lease Agreement and you may want to require a co-signer.
+You may also want to require a co-signer for tenants that do not have an established credit history as well.

 One concern with any signature is verifying the identity of the person signing to ensure the validity of the signature.
 RocketSign® makes it easy for property managers, tenants, and co-signers to exchange documents and secure valid signatures for leases and a whole host of landlord and tenant agreements, quickly and easily.